rufusy/Microservices-SpringBoot3-SpringCloud/README.md

 ### The product service
 The product service manages product information and describes each product with the following
 attributes:
-- Product ID: This is not the primary key (PK) but rather a unique key that identifies the associated entity in storage
+- Product ID: This is not the primary key (PK) but rather a unique key that identifies a product in storage
 - Name
 - Weight